pygame-community/pygame-geometry/docs/circle.rst

         | :sl:`radius of the circle squared`
         | :sg:`r_sqr -> float`

-        It is the radius of the circle squared.
+        It's equivalent to `r*r`.
 It can be reassigned.
 If reassigned, the radius of the circle will be changed to the square root of the new value.
         The circle will not be moved from its original position.